NoudH/Ruqqus-viewed-posts-tracker/README.md

 #### Manual
 Create a new script in your prefered userscript loader (violentmonkey, tampermonkey, etc.) and copy and paste the code from *script.js* to it.

+## Bug report
+To report a bug please use the issue tracker on github.